rtaph/bc_election_turnout/README.md

 You should change the password from `abcd` to a password of your choice.
-If you are working on a Windows system and have challenges with the above command, you may also need to change `/$(pwd)` to an absolute path pointing to the root of the project.
+If you are working on a Windows system and have challenges with the above command, you may also need to change `/home/rstudio/` to `//home//rstudio//` to have the command run successfully.
 You can then navigate to `localhost:8787` in your browser to interact with the RStudio session.

 Dependencies
 ------------